 HOW IT ALL STARTED

-Why I want my blindness to be part of this Everest summit project?
+Why I want my blindness to be part of this Everest summit story?

 I am DeafBlind.. so what?
 For the longest time, I felt like I had imposter syndrome: ‘Did they accidentally swap my blood samples for genetic testing?’, ‘Did I charm a charity into gifting me a guide dog?’.